Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 Omit Surface Crochet: You can also omit the surface crocheting and crochet in the back loop for a round when starting to square off the circle with the blue.

-Round 2: Ch x2, inc in every dc, sl st to first dc.
+Round 2: Ch x2, dc inc in every stitch, sl st to first dc.
 (24) Then change the color to white.

-Round 3: With the white yarn, ch x1, then (sc inc, sc) and repeat what is in parenthesis for the rest of the round then sl st to first sc (36).
+Round 3: With the white yarn, ch x1 (also does not count as a stitch), then (sc inc, sc) and repeat what is in parenthesis for the rest of the round then sl st to first sc (36).
 Then change the color to the darker yellow yarn.

 Round 4: With the darker yellow, ch x1 and then sc around the entire round with no increases, then sl st to the first sc.
 (36).
 Because the last sc round increased by 12 instead of 6 which is more normal for sc stitches in the round, we don't have to increase this round, which also makes it easier to surface crochet later on.